 People with dementia should also have regular driving tests.
 At some point, it won't be safe for them to continue to drive.
-This may not be an easy conversation.
+This may not be an easy decision.
 Seek help from their provider and other family members.
 State laws vary on the ability of a person with dementia to continue to drive.

 Continue to drive

 If your loved one has dementia, deciding when they can no longer drive may be difficult.
 They may react in different ways.
 They may be aware they ar...Read Article Now Book Mark Article

 Supervised meals can help with feeding.
 People with dementia often forget to eat and drink, and can become dehydrated as a result.
 Talk to the provider about the need for extra calories due to increased physical activity from restlessness and wandering.

 - Watching for risk of choking and what to do if choking occurs